cinderblock/3-Phase-Controller/README.md

 Windows's `mkdir`/`md` does not support `/` directory separator.

-Installing cygwin is the easiest way to get building on Windows working.
+Installing Cygwin is the easiest way to get building on Windows working.
 Make sure `make` is "selected for installation".

 #### Troubleshooting